ewallace/protocols/RNAtagseq.md

     - Incubate on preheated thermal cycler for 30 min at 37°C

 4. Cleanup (2x SPRI) to remove enzymes and reaction buffer
-    - Add 2.0x reaction volume of Agencourt RNAClean XP beads (160 uL) and  capture RNA on beads:
+    - Add 2.0x reaction volume of SPRI beads (160 uL) and  capture RNA on beads:
         - Incubate at room temperature for 15min to bind RNA
         - Place on magnet for 5min, until solution is clear
         - Pipette out and discard clear solution